Take a 1-min quiz to get a meal & workout plan Male Female

 As a result, your body will start to burn stored fat for energy.
 This includes the fat cells that make up cellulite.

-Second, exercise helps build muscle (10).
+Second, exercise helps build muscle (12).
 When you have more muscle, your skin will appear tighter and smoother.
 This can help camouflage the appearance of cellulite.

 Finally, exercise helps improve circulation.
 Poor circulation can contribute to the development of cellulite.
-Exercise helps increase blood flow and lymphatic drainage (7).
+Exercise helps increase blood flow and lymphatic drainage (9).
 This can help reduce the appearance of cellulite.

 So which exercises can you do to target arm fat?

-Some examples of targeted arm exercises include:
+Targeted arm exercises include:

 2. Diet

-On the other hand, a healthy diet that is low in fat and calories can help reduce the appearance of cellulite.
-Eating plenty of fruits, vegetables, and lean protein can help improve the appearance of your skin and reduce cellulite (5).
+Eating plenty of fruits, vegetables, and lean protein can help improve the appearance of your skin and reduce cellulite (7).

-Several foods can help to reduce the appearance of cellulite.
+Several foods can help reduce the appearance of cellulite.
 These foods work by improving circulation and promoting lymphatic drainage.

 • Water.
 Water is essential for proper circulation.
 It helps flush out toxins and keep the skin hydrated.

 • Cinnamon.
 Cinnamon is a spice that helps increase circulation.
-It also has anti-inflammatory properties that can help reduce the appearance of cellulite (9).
+It also has anti-inflammatory properties that can help reduce the appearance of cellulite (11).

 • Cayenne pepper.
-Cayenne pepper has thermogenic properties that can help burn fat (4).
+Cayenne pepper has thermogenic properties that can help burn fat (6).

 • Ginger.
-Ginger is a spice that helps increase circulation and promote lymphatic drainage (9).
+Ginger is a spice that helps increase circulation and promote lymphatic drainage (11).

 • Turmeric.
-Turmeric is a spice that has anti-inflammatory properties (9).
+Turmeric is a spice that has anti-inflammatory properties (11).
 It can help reduce the appearance of cellulite.

 • Bright, colorful fruits and vegetables.
 Fruits and vegetables that are high in antioxidants can help improve circulation and reduce the appearance of cellulite.
 These include berries, cherries, citrus fruits, leafy greens, and tomatoes.